How to track low libido during menopause

 • Keeping notes brief but meaningful to you

-• Deciding what level of detail you want to share with a clinician
+• Deciding what level of detail you want to share with a physician

 Prepare answers for: